 Iberdrola's Neoenergia wins largest batch of Brazil transmission projects in auction

-SAO PAULO, June 30 (Reuters) - Brazilian power company Neoenergia SA NEOE3.SA, controlled by Spain's Iberdrola SA IBE.MC, made the winning bid for the largest transmission project auctioned by the South American country on Thursday, beating players such as EDP and Engie.
+By early afternoon, six of the 13 transmission blocks authorities were set to auction in the day had been sold, with Brazil projecting required investments to reach a total of 15.3 billion reais ($2.93 billion).

-Neoenergia's bid for the batch 2 of Brazil's power transmission auction implied an annual regulated revenue of 360 million reais ($68.62 million), a 50.3% discount over the maximum figure set by power regulator Aneel.
+Neoenergia's bid for the batch 2 implied an annual regulated revenue of 360 million reais, a 50.3% discount to the maximum figure set by power regulator Aneel.

 A consortium of Cymi Brasil and Canada's Brookfield BAMa.TO won the first batch auctioned in the day, comprising 1,269 km lines in Minas Gerais, which is set to require 3.68 billion reais in investments.

-ISA CTEEP, controlled by Colombia's Interconnection Electric SA ISA.CN, got the third batch with CAPEX estimated at 3.65 billion reais.
+ISA CTEEP, controlled by Colombia's Interconnection Electric SA ISA.CN, got the third batch with capital expenditure estimated at 3.65 billion reais, while India's Sterlite and Brazil's Taesa won smaller blocks 9 and 10 respectively.

+The batches were not sold in numerical order.
+The auction is set to resume in the afternoon with blocks 4, 5, 6, 7, 8, 12 and 13.

-(Reporting by Leticia Fucuchima; Writing by Gabriel Araujo; editing by David Evans)
+(Reporting by Leticia Fucuchima Writing by Gabriel Araujo Editing by David Evans and Mark Potter)

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))